+Ramp

-Ramp: This is a delay time that makes the vibrato-effect fade in after a short delay.
-This makes it possible to create mod-wheel like vibrato effect without actually using a mod-wheel.
-As a side-note; the original RAGNARÖK did not have a mod-wheel and this functionality was used as a substitute for that.
+This is a delay time that makes the LFO-signal fade in after a short delay.
+This makes it possible to create mod-wheel like vibrato and wah-wah effects without actually using a mod-wheel.

+NOTE 1: As a side-note; the original RAGNARÖK did not have a mod-wheel and this functionality was used as a substitute for that.

-NOTE: The LFO signal is also available in the Filter-section for Filter Cutoff modulation.
+NOTE 2: The LFO signal is also available in the Filter-section for Filter Cutoff modulation.
 Both 'Speed' and 'Ramp' are affecting the Filter modulation when used there.